janbodnar/Python-AI-Skolenie/pandasai.md

 Use `Agent(df)` when you need context retention, multi‑step analysis,
 extensibility, or integration into a larger system.

-Here’s a clear, documentation‑friendly explanation of **what a SmartDataframe is** in PandasAI 3.x and **how to detect whether a DataFrame is one**.

 ## SmartDataframe in PandasAI